ZhiZe-ZG/zhize-zg.github.io/docs/_posts/SoftwareResearch/2024-03-13-introduction.md

 This is the introduction to the series articles "Software Research".
 This series introduces basic information about the software that I am concerned about.

+## Main Categories of "Software"

+This series mainly introduces application software.
+Application software refers to software that is used directly by people to fulfill a certain need.
+Operating systems and hardware drivers are not included.

+Network services are not application software.
+The gray area here is the use of network services.
+Some software act as a network service client.
+The following provisions are made here:

+* Client software dedicated to a certain commercial network service is regarded as an accessory to the network service and is not regarded as an application software.
+* Software that is not targeted at a specific network service provider, but serves as a client for a type of network service protocol, is an application software (such as an e-mail client).

+## Extensions and Libraries

+For frequently used software, if it has extendsions, the extended software should also be researched and managed.
+Create a folder with the same name for the software and record the posts about extensions in it.

+If the extendsions of multiple software are universal, this should be stated in the descriptions of these software, and the extendsions library of one software should be designated as priority.
+Generally speaking, extendsions supported by several mutually compatible software are recorded only once.

+In addition, relatively fixed and systematic configurations or settings can also be counted as extendsions.
+For program development environments, all libraries count as extensions.
+When the programming language runtime environment and the package manager in the development environment are not the same software, all libraries are recorded under the package manager.

+In fact, the application softwares themselves are also regarded as extensions of the operating system.
+What manages them is the system's package management software.

+## About Package Dependency

+Software that is not used directly used by human and is simply a dependency of other software is generally not recorded.
+So as the runtime environments of some languages.
+These softwares should be automatically installed and managed by package management software.
+If necessary, mention the need to install them in the introductions of the relevant application softwares.

+But the libraries called in the programming environment need to be recorded.
+Because calling them is equivalent to using them directly.

 ## Symbols and Tags

 Here are descriptions of the symbols I'll use in the articles: